n3bulous/seed_migrations/README.markdown

   Mayor.create(:name => 'Daley', :city => cities.first)
 </pre>

-- `rake db:seed42`
+- `rake db:seed4r2`

 The entries in _seed\_order.yaml_ are used as the key in the seedings table that keeps track of which ones have been inserted.

 ### Summary ###

 This is just a quick overview.
+It should work fine, though I've made a number of tweaks/improvements from the production (i.e. known working) version.

 If you are interested in a more formal introduction and tests, let me know.

 ### License ###